applicaster/latam-product-documentation/AWS_cognito/README.md

 - Region
 - userpoolid

-The plugin can be personalized to fit a clien't corporative image.
-A sketch file is hosted as part of the documentation [Sketch file](https://github.com/applicaster/latam-product-documentation/blob/master/AWS_cognito/cognito.sketch)
+The plugin can be personalized to fit a client's corporative image.
+A sketch file is hosted as part of the documentation; all keys for texts, colors and components are there and with clear visuals.

+[Sketch file](https://github.com/applicaster/latam-product-documentation/blob/master/AWS_cognito/cognito.sketch)

 ![image\_1][image-1]

+All keys described in the file are available in the plugin condiguration.

 The plugin covers the following flows: